BennyTheDev/trac-tap-public-endpoint/README.md

 /**
 * Expects a ticker string argument.
 * Returns a string representing the amount of minted tokens in a Big Integer format.
+* Returns null if the ticker doesn't exist.
+*
+* In general, all token balances, transferables, limits and token amounts for this endpoint return in the said format.
 *
 * You may use JS' BigInt() function to perform calculations.
 *